Columbia-Neuropythonistas/IntroPythonForNeuroscientists2022/Week01_SetUpEnvAndHelloWorld/README.md

 ## Make a Github Account
-- Go [here](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home) to make a github account.
+- If you don't have a github account already, go [here](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home) to make one.
 I would recommend using an academic email because students get github pro for free, but you can always add other email addresses to your profile later.
 - Submit your github username to this [google form](https://forms.gle/idAGheSfm6VCspwq9).